pingidentity/pingidentity-devops-getting-started/docs/reference/config.md

 * [Customizing server profiles](../how-to/profiles.md)

     The server profiles supply configuration, data, and environment information to the product containers at startup.
-You can use our server profiles as-is or use them as a baseline for creating your own.
+You can use our server profiles as-is or as a baseline for creating your own.

     You can find these profiles in [Baseline server profiles](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/baseline) in our pingidentity-server-profiles repository.